Initial value problem for the free boundary magnetohydrodynamics with zero magnetic boundary condition: Proof of theorem

 \subsection{Divergence free of $H$}

-Note that in heat equation for $B$ of section 3, we have no information about divergence free.
-So, system (5.1) (which was solved in section 5) does not necessarily satisfy divergence free condition of magnetic field $H$.
-We recover our system in Eulerian coordinate, and claim that divergence-free property of $H(t)$ locally propagates from initial condition $\nabla\cdot H_0 = 0$.
+System (\ref{fully nonlin system}) (which was solved in section 5) does not necessarily satisfy divergence-free condition of magnetic field $H$.
+We recover our system in Eulerian coordinate and claim that divergence-free property of $H(t)$ propagates from initial condition $\nabla\cdot H_0 = 0$.
 We appeal to maximum principle of convection-diffusion equation.
-Now we have,